 The framework forces structure around innovation.
 You protect your core revenue while systematically exploring what comes next.

-Several major companies adopted the 70-20-10 model independently, most notably Coca-Cola and Google.
+Several major organisations adopted the 70 20 10 model independently, most notably Coca-Cola and Google.

 At Google, Eric Schmidt and Jonathan Rosenberg described the same ratio in their book How Google Works (2014).
-Google applied 70-20-10 to engineering resource allocation: seventy per cent on the core business (search and ads), twenty per cent on emerging products built on that foundation, and ten per cent on completely new ideas.
+Google applied 70 20 10 to engineering resource allocation: seventy per cent on the core business (search and ads), twenty per cent on emerging products built on that foundation, and ten per cent on completely new ideas.
 Gmail and Google News both emerged from that ten per cent.
+This connects directly to Google’s 20% time policy, where engineers were encouraged to spend one day a week on self-directed projects.

 “70/20/10 became our rule for resource allocation: 70 percent of resources dedicated to the core business, 20 percent on emerging, and 10 percent on new.”